 Open back t-shirt refashion from Sew Much Love, Mary – I haven’t tried an open back shirt yet, but this would give some great ventilation for summer I think!

-How to refashion a shirt to be longer here at Swoodson Says- if you shrunk a shirt in the wash, this is an easy way to add some length.
+How to add fabric to bottom of shirts here at Swoodson Says- if you shrunk a shirt in the wash, this is an easy way to add some length.

 Fun gathered back t-shirt refashion from Mabey She Made It – I love the back detail with a surprise of the different print.